Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Stop by Hadrian’s Library and the Roman Agora

-Go shopping at Ermou Street
+Optional: Go shopping on Ermou Street

 Visit Syntagma Square